The BEST of Europe - Mixed case of 6

 Dveri Pax, Slovenia - this estate belongs to the Benedictine Monastery of Admont and wine has been made here since 1139 A.D.
 The Pax wine is made from local grape Furmint, blended with Pinot Gris, with an enlivening splash of Riesling.
 Dry, crisp, brightly fruited and mineral, this could literally be the Holy Grail!

-Bardos Rueda, Spain - 100% Verdejo; the supreme grape of the Rueda region.
-Notes of white peach combine with cut grass, and citrus.
-Great volume and persistence leading to the typically characteristic aniseed aftertaste.
+Orballo Albarino, Rias Baixas, Spain - the supreme white grape of Northwestern Spain.
+Notes of white peach combine with fresh-cut citrus and a refreshing salinity.
+Great volume and persistence leading to the typically characteristic salty aftertaste.
 Great with BBQ'd sardines.

 Il Folle Nero d'Avola, Sicily - the wines of the Italian islands have a character all of their own.
 Windswept and sunny, with a rustic charm.
 Bramble and smokey chocolate notes infuse this medium bodied delight.
 Juicy and easy going.